usuaero/MachUpX/CreatingInputFiles.md

                     "position" : (vector)
                         Position of the origin of the aircraft's body-fixed coordinate system in flat-earth coordinates.
-                        Allowable units: "ft", "m"

                     "velocity" : (vector)
                         Velocity of the aircraft in flat-earth coordinates.
-                        Allowable units: "ft/s", "m/s", "mph", "kph", "kn"

                     "orientation" : (vector)
                         Orientation of the aircraft in flat-earth coordinates.
 If this is a 3-element vector it is assumed an Euler angle formulation is used.
 If this is a 4-element vector it is assumed a quaternion formulation is used.
-                        Allowable units: "deg", "rad" (for Euler; quaternion is nondimensional)

                     "rates" : (vector)
                         Angular rate of the aircraft in flat-earth coordinates.
-                        Allowable units: "deg/s", "rad/s"

                     If "type" is specified as "aerodynamic", the following keys must be specified:

                     "position" : (vector)
                         Position of the origin of the aircraft's body-fixed coordinate system in flat-earth coordinates.
-                        Allowable units: "ft", "m"

                     "rates" : (vector)
                         Angular rate of the aircraft in flat-earth coordinates.
-                        Allowable units: "deg/s", "rad/s"

                     "V_mag" : (float)
                         Magnitude of the local wind vector.
-                        Allowable units: "ft/s", "m/s", "mph", "kph", "kn"

                     "alpha" : (float)
                         Aerodynamic angle of attack.
-                        Allowable units: "deg", "rad"

                     "beta" : (float)
                         Aerodynamic sideslip angle.
-                        Allowable units: "deg", "rad"

                 "control_state" : (dict, optional)
                     Describes the control deflections.
 The number and names of controls are arbitrary and may be specified by the user.
 This is discussed more in depth as part of the aircraft object.
 If the aircraft has controls but no state is specified, all deflections will be assumed to be zero.

                     "<CONTROL_NAME>" : (dict)

                         "deflection" : (float)
                             Control surface deflection.
-                            Allowable units: "deg", "rad"

 ## Aircraft Object
 Describes an aircraft.